-Through your generous support, World Vision has been able to respond to the crisis in East Africa.
+Through your generous support, World Vision has been able to respond to the crisis in East Africa despite COVID-19 (Read more about our coronavirus response on page 4).
 We have provided food; water, sanitation, and hygiene (WASH); livelihood support; education; relief items; and interventions designed to protect the most vulnerable during times like this-the children.